International Balance of Payments (BOP)

 Dollarization

 There are some smaller countries and independent territories in the world that do not have their own currency, but use the currency of another country.
-Although it is known as dollarization, the currency can be any currency, although it usually is the United States dollar.
+Although it is called dollarization, the currency can be any currency, although it usually is the United States dollar.
 Therefore, such countries and regions have no balance of payments nor can they conduct their own monetary policy.
 Countries that are territories or commonwealths of other countries generally use the currency of the main country.
 For instance, Puerto Rico, a commonwealth of the United States, and the U.S. Virgin Islands, a quasi-independent territory of the United States, use the United States dollar for their currency.

 Sometimes a country will adopt a foreign currency because the domestic currency has little or no value.
 For instance, in March, 2000, the government of Ecuador changed the official currency from the Sucre to the United States dollar to stabilize the economy and to greatly reduce the high inflation that plagued the country in the 1980's and 90's.